jorgeglezlopez/spark-arff-data-source/README.md

     <label name="orange"> </label>
 </labels>
 ```
-On the other hand, when the labels are a real-valued attributes, it defines a multi-target regression problem.
+On the other hand, when the labels are real-valued attributes, it defines a multi-target regression problem.
 For example, the dataset *Slump* considers *SLUMP_cm*, *FLOW_cm*, and *Compressive_Strength_Mpa* as the labels.

 ```
     @relation Concrete_Slump